2024 PDC Pro Tour: DPNZ Winmau 2024 - Top 16 Playoffs

 DPNZ Winmau 2024 - Top 16 Playoffs was contested on 7 October 2024.
 The winner qualified for the PDC World Championship.
 The results from the quarter-final onwards are shown.

 Championship Darts Circuit (CDC)

 The CDC Tour was held over 5 weekends.
 The best Canadian/American and the best player not yet qualified after 14 events qualified for 2025 PDC World Darts Championship with a place at Q-School also guaranteed for the winner of the tour.
-The top 8 not-yet qualified players on the ranking qualified for the 2025 PDC Winmau World Masters.
+The top 8 not-yet qualified players on the ranking qualified for the preliminary rounds of the 2025 PDC World Masters.